Homemade Baby Food Recipes

 We recommend, however, that you buy ORGANIC strawberries wherever possible.

-In addition to relieving concerns over pesticides, some research has found organic produce to be far more nutritionally beneficial (see this post from our blog in October 2007 for more information).
-This means that your baby receives more benefit from one organic strawberry than from 2 (or even 3) of the non-organic variety!
+This means that your baby may receive more benefit from one organic strawberry than from 2 (or even 3) of the non-organic variety!

 Good news indeed for parents of picky eaters!